 We also conducted additional due diligence visits to RDS-certified supply chains to determine where improvements could be made.

 Read more about our efforts to reduce excessive working hours

 C&A communicates with many diﬀerent people around the world.
 We want to create products everyone can enjoy, regardless of age or size, and recognise the need to reﬂect this in our advertising campaigns and choice of models.
 Through our advertising, we aim to share our values and positive attitude to life.
 So, when we’re developing new advertising campaigns, we will continue to avoid content that could be seen as discriminatory, defamatory, or hurtful.
 We apply the same rigour to complying with the laws and guidelines of national advertisers’ associations.

-Beyond our duty to advertise responsibly, we are communicating actively to customers on sustainability, with the launch of our global #WearTheChange platform in 2018, which covers all of our customer-facing sustainability activities.
+Beyond our duty to advertise responsibly, we communicate actively with customers on sustainability, such as through our global #WearTheChange outreach, which connects with all of our customer-facing sustainability activities.